 Greek has also had an impact on the written abbreviation of Christmas as "Xmas."
 While this is sometimes considered a disrespectful way of writing it, for the Greeks it is a way of writing the word using the cross symbolized by the "X." It is considered to be a perfectly respectful way of writing Christmas rather than a casual abbreviation.

 Greece has its own musical traditions around the holidays, too.
-In fact, the English word for Christmas carol comes from the Greek dance, the Choraulein, performed to flute music.
-Christmas carols were originally sung during festivals.
+In fact, the English word for Christmas carol comes from the Greek dance, the Choraulein, which is performed to flute music.
+Christmas carols were originally sung during festivals all around the world, including in Greece, so this tradition still lives strong in many of the major cities and small villages of the country.

 A few popular Christmas songs in Greece include Lampis Livieratos's "Ta Hristougenna horis esena," Glykeria's "San Xristougenna" and Konstantinos Xristoforou's "Einai Xristougenna."